 When you feel you’re banging your head against a wall.
 Utilize “what if” questions like “If we do this, what will the outcome be?”

 If you consider the outcome beforehand, you’ll be better able to develop creative solutions, that will work.

-If the idea is in the best for the current project, set it aside.
+If the idea is not the best for the current project, set it aside.
 Work on it later or use it for a future project.

 #19.
 Boost your Creativity with a Journal.